windmill-labs/windmilldocs/docs/misc/8_windmill_compared_to_peers/index.md

 ## Workflow builder: n8n

-n8n has no UI builder and is source-available but not open-source. n8n only supports javascript and is not centered around organizing your scipts, it is mostly around building workflows with pre-made integrations and inlined javascript code. n8n require pre-installation of the dependencies and does not handle per-node dependency.
+n8n has no UI builder and is source-available but not open-source. n8n only supports javascript and is not centered around organizing your scripts, it is mostly around building workflows with pre-made integrations and inlined javascript code. n8n require pre-installation of the dependencies and does not handle per-node dependency.
 It is centered around integrations to external services.

 ## Workflow builder: Pipedream